This post was last updated on March 13th, 2017 at 11:52 pm

-Become proficient in French via immersion (3-6 months)
+Proficient in French via immersion in France or abroad (3-6 months)

-Become proficient in French via high school courses/non-immersion (3 – 4 years, depending)
+Proficient in French via high school courses/non-immersion (3 – 4 years minimum)

-Become very proficient – fluent in French via immersion (~2 years)
+Very proficient – fluent in French via immersion (roughly 2 years)

-Become very proficient – fluent in French without immersion, through classes (4-6 years at least)
+Very proficient – fluent in French without immersion, through classes (4-6 years minimum)

 A study by Horwitz asked undergraduate students: “If someone spent one hour a day learning a language, how long would it take him/her to become fluent?”.
 Forty percent of the students questioned believed it would take 1-2 years.
 Horwitz describes this as “unrealistic” and indicates that students “who anticipate fluency in two years are destined for severe disappointment and thus would seem likely candidates for dropping out.”
 Keep in mind, this study was performed on University students in Texas, taking formal courses.